Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### appendVisitorInfoForURL <a id="appendToUrl-js"></a>

-Appends Adobe visitor information to the query component of the given URL.
+This `appendVisitorInfoForURL()` API appends Adobe visitor information to the query component of the given URL.

 If the given url is nil or empty, it is returned as is.
 Otherwise, the following information is added to the query component of the given URL.